-Sometimes the actuary may consider it appropriate, or the terms of the work may require the actuary, to report an alternative and opposite calculation; i.e., an alternative calculation that does not take the subsequent event into account when the main calculation does, or that takes the subsequent event into account when the main calculation does not.
-For example, in a province for which the calculation date for a pension valuation following marriage breakdown is the date of separation, a subsequent event may be the early retirement of the plan member at some time between the calculation date and the report date.
-The actuary would consider reporting values assuming that this subsequent event had been an established intention at the calculation date, instead of or in addition to retirement scenarios otherwise recommended in the practice-specific standards.
-In such cases, the actuary would make the same calculations regardless of the purpose of the work but the reporting thereof would depend on the purpose of the work.
+Sometimes it is practical and useful to report an alternative and opposite calculation; i.e., an alternative calculation that does not so take the subsequent event into account when the main calculation does, or that takes the event into account when the main calculation does not.
+(For example, in a province for which the calculation date for a pension valuation following marriage breakdown is the date of separation, the plan member has elected at some time between the calculation date and the report date to retire with an early retirement penalty.
+The actuary would consider reporting values assuming that this subsequent event had been an established intention at the calculation date, instead of or in addition to retirement scenarios otherwise recommended in the practice-specific standards.)
+In those cases, the actuary makes the same calculations regardless of the purpose of the work but their reporting depends on the purpose of the work.

-1530 Data
+1530 DATA

-- .01 If the actuary reports without reservation with respect to data, then the data should be sufficient and reliable for the work.
+- If the actuary reports without reservation with respect to data, then the data should be sufficient and reliable for the work.
 If sufficient and reliable data are unobtainable but the defect in them does not negate the usefulness of the result, then the actuary should report a usual opinion with reservation in respect of data.
-If defects in the obtainable data preclude a useful result, then the actuary should so report or make no report.
-[Effective December 1, 2002] - .02 The work with respect to data consists of - identifying the data needed, - attempting to obtain them, - reviewing the data obtained, and - assessing sufficiency and reliability of the data obtained. - .03 If the actuary intends not to take responsibility for data, then the actuary would so report and would report any evident shortcomings in those data.
+If defect in the obtainable data precludes a useful result, then the actuary should so report or make no report.
+[Effective December 1, 2002] - .02 The work with respect to data consists of identifying the data needed, attempting to obtain them, reviewing the data obtained, and assessing sufficiency and reliability of the data obtained.

-.04 The following are examples of the usual practice.
+- If the actuary intends not to take responsibility for data, then the actuary would so report and would report any evident shortcomings in those data. - .04 Examples of the usual practice are: